 Step 3: Customize Important Membership Pages

 A website with membership and user login features is a bit different from its open-access counterparts.
-As such, there are a few important pages that you may want to pay attention to before you go live.
+There are a few important pages to consider adding/editing before you go live.

-Fortunately, MemberPress comes complete with some pre-made pages already.
+Fortunately, MemberPress comes complete with pre-made pages all ready to go.
 Just go to MemberPress > Settings > Pages:

 As for the other settings, the defaults will work just fine for most sites.
 However, there are a few features that you might want to enable.